zah20/cis_audit/README.md

-** This project has been discontinued.
+** This project has been discontinued **

 I'm really sorry for the inconveniece.
-Maintaining such a large project requires a lot of time investment which unfortunately I'm not able to commit to.
-If you need access, feel free to email me at: **
+Maintaining such a large project requires a lot of time investment, which unfortunately I'm not able to commit to.
+If you need access, feel free to email me at:

-<span style="color:green;font-weight:bold">ak.plus.gold@gmail.com</span>
+* ak.plus.gold@gmail.com *